Deepfakes Explained

 The result for images: 10,000 pixels become 2,500 principal components – and the image looks almost identical.
 The rest was redundancy.
 That's dimensionality reduction.

 For more depth: the Eigenvalues post explains why PCA is mathematically an eigenvalue decomposition of the covariance matrix – and the Fourier post shows why the DCT (which JPEG uses) does essentially the same thing.
+The post The Eigenprinciple shows that the same eigen-structure also sits behind vibration, search and probability.

 The Limits of Linearity